Florida Stone Crab Claws With Mustard Sauce – A Florida Tradition

 Another way to crack claws

-You’ll need a dish towel and heavy metal spoon (preferably one you don’t mind scratching — please don’t use your Mother’s good silver).
+You’ll need a dish towel and a heavy metal spoon (preferably one you don’t mind scratching — please don’t use your Mother’s good silver).

-1. Rest an old, but clean, dishtowel in your non-dominant hand.
+1. Rest an old but clean dishtowel in your non-dominant hand.

 2. Place a claw in the towel (this is to soak up any juices that drain out of the claw).